September 2025

 Staffing Shortages

 The major challenge of the healthcare contact center as a service market is staffing shortages in healthcare contact centers.
-Staff may resign from their positions due to low salaries, lack of appreciation, or burnout.
+Staff may resign from their positions due to low salaries, lack of appreciation, or bu out.
 This may lead to increasing wait times, decreasing patient satisfaction, and reducing the quality of service provided to patients.

 Real-time Data Analytics